21 Mar Reckless Driving in Oklahoma

 Reckless driving has two (2) essential elements.
 First, it must be shown that the driver was driving in a “careless or wanton manner.”
 Second, it must be proved that the driver was driving without “regard for the safety of persons or property,” or in violation of Oklahoma’s speeding laws.
 Put another way, an individual who drives dangerously or violates the speed limit, and is at least negligent in doing so, can be convicted of reckless driving.
 The acts and conduct of the driver will be judged by an objective reasonable-and-prudent-person standard, meaning that it only needs to be shown that a reasonable and prudent person would not have behaved in such a manner.

-The penalties and consequences of a reckless driving conviction can be very serious and have long-lasting consequences, impacting your driving record, finances and freedom.
-OK Traffic Ticket Defense has had great success in defending clients in traffic-related offenses, achieving dismissals, fine reductions, and so forth.
-If you have received a reckless driving traffic ticket or any other traffic violation in Oklahoma, contact OK Traffic Ticket Defense today.
-Upload your ticket, message us or call us to discuss your situation at no charge.
+The consequences of receiving a reckless driving conviction are severe and impactful in many factors of life.
+OK Traffic Ticket Defense has had immense success in defending clients in traffic-related offenses, achieving dismissals, fine reductions, and so forth.
+If you have received a traffic violation in Oklahoma, contact OK Traffic Ticket Defense today.
+Upload your traffic ticket, message us, or call us to discuss your situation at no charge.